C-EB/Spam_classifier/README.md

 spam_emails = [load_email(filepath) for filepath in spam_filenames]
 ```

-This code block parses the emails using Python's `email` module.
+Parses the emails using Python's `email` module.

 ### Example of Ham and Spam Email